Rok standing before illuminated St. Basil’s Cathedral at night in Moscow, Russia

 Moscow for pleasure

-Nobody would go to Moscow solely for business without taking the opportunity to walk around the city and visit the most interesting areas of the downtown.
+Nobody would travel to Moscow solely for business without taking the opportunity to walk around the city and visit its main landmarks and attractions.
 I was accompanied by my work colleague Christophe, who was keen on joining me.

 Our flight from London was delayed and we only arrived to a luxurious hotel in downtown at around 10:00pm.
 It was a cold December night, my first time in Moscow.
 I found myself too thrilled to go to bed and our proximity to Red Square made it impossible to remain indifferent.